hkedia08/files-assembler/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is a files assembler which can run globally in any system .
+This is a file system organizer which can run globally in any system .
 It automatically  assemble files in proper directories according to there extension when listed  commands are executed .

 ### Built With
 <img align="left" alt ="C++"  width="45px" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d9/Node.js_logo.svg/1200px-Node.js_logo.svg.png" >